Tea bags can be made of a wide variety of materials and unfortunately some are not compostable.

 One of the most important things to remember, aside from ensuring your tea bags are bio-friendly and can be composted, is to not forget about the tea inside the bag itself.
 The ingredients and used tea leaves are typically all dried organic materials, which means the tea fillings are compostable even if the bag they come in is not.
 While not all tea bags are completely recyclable, many of the components used to make them can be.

-So, for tea satchels that cannot be added to your Lomi, you can simply open the bag and compost the tea and herbs inside.
-While not as idea as composting the entire bag, reducing any garden waste and plant water and home waste is good and adding used tea leaves on their own can be a quick and easy way to add brown material to your composting batch to make to more balanced and nutrient rich.
+So, for tea satchels that cannot be added to your Lomi, you can simply open the bag and dump the tea and herbs inside.
+While not as ideal as recycling the entire bag, reducing any garden waste and plant water and home waste is good and adding used tea leaves on their own can be a quick and easy way to add brown material to your food recycling batch to make to more balanced and nutrient rich.

-With this Lomi composting tips, you can make the most of the tea lover in your home and turn those used tea bags and loose leaf tea remnants into rich healthy soil.
+With these Lomi recycling tips, you can make the most of the tea lover in your home and turn those used tea bags and loose leaf tea remnants into rich healthy soil.